johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 Device control can also create an event that is available in Advanced Hunting.

 > [!IMPORTANT]
-> There is a limit of 300 events per device per day.
-Audit entries are processed after the enforcement decision has been made.
+> There's a limit of 300 events per device per day.
+Audit entries are processed after the enforcement decision is made.
 All corresponding audit entries are evaluated.

 ### Conditions